taskify/taskify/README.md

 Bots will be able to help out with all sorts of tasks

-Alpha demo available at http://taskify.org/ please see the wiki for more documnetation
+Alpha demo available at http://taskify.org/ please see the wiki for more documentation

 All code will be made availble under the LGPL open source license.